How IT service providers are linking their performance to real business outcomes

 - Linking business strategy to business and IT service metrics

-The reality is that Managed Services continue to be a good delivery model (with a risk-reward mechanism), and for many organizations, there is still a lot to achieve at this stage before thinking about business outcome models.
+The reality is that Managed Services continue to be a good delivery model (with a risk-reward mechanism.
+For many organizations, there is still a lot to achieve at this stage before thinking about business outcome models.
 Only the most mature should be thinking about business outcomes.
 And if departmental alignment doesn’t exist, or if the metrics are a bit vague, there is a very real risk of cost leakage, value shortfall, and buyer/supplier dissatisfaction.

 Reality also dictates that understanding the drivers of service against departmental and overall company goals is not always an exact science.
 It is not always possible to choose metrics where only the outsourced service affects the overall company goal.
 If the metrics are not aligned at all three levels, the service will be provided and potentially paid for, but outcomes may fall short or be unproven.